milkmansrevenge/dnsimple-java/README.md

 [DNSimple][0] let you do some very cool and useful things with domains via their REST API.

-This library was created for internal use by [Nimble Servers][1] who, as they use so much Open Source Software, thought it would be just plain rude not to contribute something back!
+This library was created for internal use by [Nimble Servers][1] who use a lot of Open Source Software and thought it would be nice to contribute something back!

 ### Example Usage